HydroModPy/HydroModPy/docs/source/user_guide/config_reference/complete_toml.rst

       # output_root = ""  # REQUIRED
       # Optional seed used by stochastic candidate thinning.
       # random_seed = ...  # default = None
+      # Flow-routing engine that conditions the DEM and delineates candidate catchments.
+Unset uses the engine this build defaults to.
+A string and not an enumeration, mirroring geographic.terrain_engine: the values that resolve depend on what is installed beside HydroModPy.
+      # terrain_engine = ...  # default = None
       # no description
       # strategy = ...  # uses factory default
       # Territory where candidate basins are searched.